 Boston concludes with a series of recommendations for resolving clashes between religious liberty claims and individual rights."

 You might consider getting a Kindle ebook reader:

 Amazon.com has tens of millions of movies, TV shows, songs, magazines, books, and audiobooks available for download into their Kindle eBook reader.
-As of 2013-NOV, models cost from $139 and up.
+As of 2013-NOV, readers cost from $139 and up.
 They also have FREE reader apps that you can dowload to your PC, tablet, and many other devices.
 Not only is this more portable than lugging up to 3,500 books with you but you can save a lot of money, because eBook versions generally cost significantly less than print versions.
 In addition, delivery of the books over the Internet is free and almost instantaneous.
 You don't need to build or expand bookshelves.
-You don't kneed to dust off Kindle copies of books.
-But beware that some publishers take advantage of buyers, and charge more for the digital versions than for the print versions.
+You don't need to dust off Kindle copies of books.
+Think of all the trees that would be saved if more people abandoned printed copies.

 Originally written: 2009-MAY-03

 Latest update: 2014-SEP-01

 Author: B.A.
 Robinson